mattmakai/fullstackpython.com/content/pages/10-working/01-event-streams.markdown

 are proprietary hosted implementations.

-## How are event streams stored?
+## How are event streams typically stored?
-Some applications, such as aggregating millions of sensors, or thousands of constantly streaming cameras, throw off large amounts of data.
-It's difficult to process those large volumes of data in traditional data stores, so event streams are built off of a simpler data structure: logs.
+Some applications, such as aggregating millions of sensors, or thousands of streaming cameras, constantly output large amounts of data with no breaks.
+It is difficult to process such large volumes of data in traditional data stores, so event streams are built off of a simpler data structure: logs.

 Logs are ordered sequences of events and they typically have less constraints than a database.
-Logs can handle the high throughput writes needed to keep up with the constant flood of data from the source of an event stream.
+In event streams, logs are also immutable.
+They do not change once they are written.
+Instead, newer events are written in the sequence as state changes.
+The reduced constraints compared to a database and the immutability mean that logs can handle the high throughput writes needed to keep up with the constant flood of data from the source of an event stream.

 ## Event stream resources